-As a community school, we will communicate and collaborate with students, parents, families, community members and outside agencies and organizations to help students grow to become respectful, responsible, safe and successful citizens who understand the importance of being active participants in their community who give back.
+As a community school, we will communicate and collaborate with students, parents, families, community members and outside agencies and organizations to help students grow to become respectful, responsible, safe and successful citizens who understand the importance of being active participants who give back to their community.

 - We believe in providing a safe and supportive environment in order to meet the needs of our students and their families.